ernie-bernie/Mood-of-the-Room/Alpha/README.md

 - Use user feedback to improve future predictions

 ## Versions
-- Alpha - -A program that uses data that was previously given to find which one(s) best fit the current data(what is currently going on in the room(No clear method to find that yet)
+- Alpha - A program that uses data that was previously given to find which one(s) best fit the current data(what is currently going on in the room(No clear method to find that yet)
 - Alpha.01 – Basic nearest-point classification.
 Finds the nearest neighbor on a graph, then uses that mood
 - Alpha.02 – Instead of comparing only one point, it will compare with many points and use data voting to find the best mood
 - Alpha.03 - I will average three data points taken in a row to reduce noise and smooth out the data(This could pose a problem such as if someone turns off a light last second)